Macclesfield (UK Parliament constituency): Recent political history

 Since the 2017 general election, however, the constituency has been a target seat for Labour, after they achieved a 7% swing in that election.

 In the 2019 local elections, the Conservatives lost every councillor they had in the town of Macclesfield, with Labour making significant gains in areas they had never won before.
 The Conservatives largely maintained their vote outside Macclesfield, except in Bollington and Disley, in which they came third behind Labour and Independent candidates.

-The 2019 General Election saw a 2% swing to the Conservative Party, the national average swing was 4.5%.
+The 2019 general election saw a 2% swing to the Conservative Party, the national average swing was 4.5%.

+In the 2024 general election, Labour won the seat for the first time in its history, on a substantial swing of over 18.5%.